Lectem/cpp-boilerplate/README.md

 -   Warnings.cmake script : A wrapper around common warning settings
 -   Basic unit-testing using [doctest](https://github.com/onqtam/doctest)
 -   Coverage.cmake : Test coverage script to add a 'Coverage' build type to CMake
--   Generating the documentation through TravisCI requires that you setup a Github Token, see <https://docs.travis-ci.com/user/deployment/pages/> .
--   The lgtm.com website already knows about cmake and can build most of the projects without any special configuration.
-A sample configuration is in this project to show how to tag files and disable unneeded warnings.
-The external folder is automatically recognized and files are tagged as library.
+-   CodeQL already knows about cmake and can build most of the projects without any special configuration.
+A sample configuration is in this project, mostly due to using submodules.

     ## FAQ